 Each summer a cross-section of courses from the law curriculum is offered.
 The courses offered depend on faculty availability in any given summer, although typically several required courses (both for the J.D. degree and for Diploma Privilege) are offered.
 Courses that form part of the First-Year Program (with the exception of the first-year electives) are not offered during the summer.

 Law School summer courses are offered in a series of sessions.
-In the first, a three-week Intersession, a student may take only one course (but the one-credit Professional Responsibilities course typically offered does not count against this limit).
+In the first, a three-week Intersession, a student may generally take only one course.
 Intersession usually meets from late May to mid-June.

 Following Intersession there are two Five-Week Sessions (the first from mid-June to mid-July; the second from mid-July to mid-August).
 In each five-week session, a student may take only two courses.
 There is also a Thirteen-Week Session, which meets from late-May to mid/late August; these courses typically meet once or twice a week.
 Finally, there is a Ten-Week Session (usually comprised of Clinical Program courses), which meets from mid-June to late August.
 Note that in all summer session courses taken together, law students are limited to a cumulative of approximately 16 credits only.